Sunday, December 22, 2024

 Our land acknowledgment consists of two parts so it can be customized for each presentation with the context of the event and specifics of the event’s location.

-The first part is the general land acknowledgment.
 The second part is an addendum that is customizable depending on whether the event is in person or virtual.
 For example:

 We then encourage attendees to learn more about Indigenous territories, languages, lands, and ways of life—in general and specific to the land they now occupy—and seek ways to support their local tribes with more than just words.
 We include sample suggestions for how they can learn more about and support the tribes indigenous to their area, including:

-Learn the true story of Christopher Columbus
+• Relearn the story of Christopher Columbus

-Join an Indigenous Peoples’ Day event
+• Join an Indigenous Peoples’ Day event (second Monday of October)

-Talk about Native American issues
+• Talk about Native American issues and causes

 We use slides, whether in person or virtual, to share this information along with a QR code and/or link for Native Land Digital as a reference source.